MortimerSnerd/nospray/README.md

 only has enough functions implemented to port `ospTutorial.c` at the moment.

+## Jun 8, 2020
+There may be a bug in how the handles are being used, in a test project, I've had some instances where things released that should have been retained, which leads OSPRAY to enigmatically crash.
+It may also just be me using one of the API functions incorrectly, as I haven't spotted anything incorrect when I turn on destroy and sink tracing.

 ## Notes
 1) `ospray_raw` is module that exposes the raw C API.
 The only noticable difference is that the handle types are arranged so a OSPHandle can match any type